Responsibility, Safety Skills, Knowledge, and Involvement

 A knowledgeable and skillful student of hunting will never be a true hunter unless he or she also behaves responsibly.
 Responsible behavior includes courtesy, respect of others and of wildlife, involvement, and attitude.
 Responsible hunters do not poach or act carelessly.
 Responsible hunters obey hunting laws, hunt fairly, practice safety rules, and wait for a clean kill before shooting.
 Your attitude and how other people see you will determine hunting’s future.

 Hunting-related safety skills are gained through hands-on training and practice.
 It is most valuable to learn these skills from an experienced hunter.

 Knowledge is learning and understanding the basics of safe gun handling and hunting.
 Before being trained in the skill of firearm shooting, you should know how the firearm operates and how to handle it safely.

-Part of the process of becoming a true, responsible sportsman is becoming involved in efforts to keep hunting a respected sport.
-That includes teaching others, working with landowners, and cooperating with game wardens.
+Part of the process of becoming a true, responsible sportsman is becoming involved in efforts to make hunting a respected sport.
+That includes teaching others, working with landowners, and cooperating with Conservation Agents.
 It also includes joining conservation organizations, which will help preserve habitat and promote wildlife management.